Table of Contents

 The economy of the Netherlands, which ranks as the fifth-largest in the euro-zone, is open, prosperous and heavily dependent on the international financial sector and international trade.

 Although the economic fundamentals remain sound, the country was significantly impacted by the financial crisis.
-Fiscal austerity, a slowdown in world trade and depressed private consumption drew the country into the recession in 2012.
-That being said, the priority in government has shifted towards fiscal consolidation and reforms within the labor market.
+The priority in government has shifted towards fiscal consolidation and reforms within the labor market.

 Leading Exports – Commodities: Machinery and equipment, chemicals, mineral fuels, food and livestock, manufactured goods